How to Force Windows Explorer to Always Show You the File Extensions

 That's it.
 You should now be able to see the true extensions of the files in your Explorer windows.

-Copyright © 2008 by Christopher Heng.
+Copyright © 2008-2023 by Christopher Heng.
 All rights reserved.
-Get more "How To" guides and tutorials from http://www.howtohaven.com/.
+Get more "How To" guides and tutorials from https://www.howtohaven.com/.

-This article can be found at http://www.howtohaven.com/system/show-file-extensions-in-windows-explorer.shtml
+This article can be found at https://www.howtohaven.com/system/show-file-extensions-in-windows-explorer.shtml

-howtohaven™ Site News Feed
+howtohaven™ RSS Site Feed

 Please Do Not Reprint This Article